Therad445/Electronics/README.md

 # Electronics
-All reports of Electronics MultiSim 14
+All reports about all works 1 semester of Electronics

+MustiSim 14